 Earlier the CMAT was a twice a year exam for admission to various MBA/PGDM courses at the AICTE approved B-Schools.
 The first CMAT used to be held in the month of September and the second CMAT in the month of February.
 But from 2016 onwards there would be only one CMAT.

 Till February 2015 CMAT used to be a 4 day 8 session exam.
 But now it would be a one day one session exam.
 The major worry of the candidates is that earlier the rush of the CMAT takers was divided in different sessions on different days and now the AICTE would have to cope with rush in just one session.
 Whether or not the AICTE would be able to do it is what is bothering the candidates.

 CMAT 2016 would be a National Level Common Management Admission Test that would select suitable candidates for the management programmes for the session 2016-17.

 It is important to note that no hardcopy of the Admit cards would be sent to the registered address of the candidates by the AICTE.
 You would have to take a print out of the CMAT 2016 Admit Card from your registered email and carry it to the test centre.

-CMAT 2016 would be a computer based test (CBT) of 3 hours duration and would be held on a single day and single session on January 17, 2016 from 9.30 AM to 12.30 AM in 62 cities across the nation.
+CMAT 2016 was a computer-based test (CBT) of 3 hours duration and was held on a single day and single session on January 17, 2016 from 9.30 AM to 12.30 AM in 62 cities across the nation.